desertfireballnetwork/drone_meteorite_doc/low-resolution_orthomosaic.md

 ## WebODM clouds options

 ### Use [WebODM Lighning (cloud version)](https://webodm.net/dashboard)
-This is by far the easiest option, it costs money money though.
+This is by far the easiest option, it costs money though.

 ### Run your own instances of WebODM/NodeODM
 [RAM requirements grow linearly with the number of images](https://docs.webodm.org/hardware-requirements/)), so even on a small search area you can end up needing a fairly high-RAM machine to process your data.

-Luckily, the [Nectar GPU VM](computing_ressources.html) `g2.xlarge` comes with 128GB of RAM, good enough for stitching ~2,500 low-res images.
+Luckily, the [Nectar GPU VM](computing_ressources.html) `g2.xlarge` used for the machine learning part comes with 128GB of RAM, good enough for stitching ~2,500 low-res images.
 Easiest option is to keep a very low-spec VM running continuously with the WebODM frontend installed, and connect the GPU VM as worker when needed.
 Instructions to follow **TODO**.